michaelravina/Airplane-ticketing-system/README.md

 ![](Images/3rd%20SS.png)

-3.The final project wherein the names are trimmed together with all the seat & gate numbers, security code, date & time, etc.
+3.The final output wherein the names are trimmed together with all the seat & gate numbers, security code, date & time, etc.